September 26th, 2022

 Look at protocol feasibility from all angles

-A comprehensive assessment of the feasibility of your clinical trial protocol is time-consuming, but it's valuable to factor it into your clinical trial enrollment strategies.
+A comprehensive assessment of the feasibility of your clinical trial protocol is time-consuming, but it's valuable to factor it in to your clinical trial enrollment strategies.
 And it's a critical investment in trial planning that can save time and resources later on.
 Consider participants' individual experiences and the unique resources available at different sites to plan realistic enrollment goals and timelines.

-This process may sound like an exercise in predicting the future, but you can use insights from StudyTeam, our connected platform that connects sponsors and sites, to guide every step of your study setup, including protocol evaluation.
-Track extensive data from global sites across therapeutic areas to gain a better picture of what has and has not “worked” in recruitment and enrollment.
+This process may sound like an exercise in predicting the future, but you can use insights from StudyTeam, our innovative platform that connects sponsors and sites, to guide every step of your study setup, including protocol evaluation.
+Track extensive data from global sites across therapeutic areas to gain a better picture of what has and has not worked in recruitment and enrollment.
 Also, identify what factors may be affecting decisions to participate.
 Learn more about how sponsors can set trials up for success with StudyTeam.

 New call-to-action